Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means to almost lose one's life or to come very close to a dangerous or extreme situation.
-The phrase "inch" here does not refer to a literal measurement but is used to emphasize the closeness to danger or harm.
+The term "inch" here does not refer to a literal measurement but is used to emphasize the closeness to danger or harm.

 Origin: